 Through my work and training, I have found that unresolved grief and pain are often at the root of individuals feeling stressed, “stuck”, or unhappy.
 Painful life experiences include an emotional response that is often held in the body.
 These stored, unprocessed memories from the past can result in heightened emotional reactivity to everyday situations in the present.
 Listening deeply to clients as they share feelings and triggers in the present, I act as a guide, helping people explore the connections their irrational beliefs today (such as “I am incompetent” or “I am worthless”) and the earlier experiences where these beliefs began.

-Eye Movement Desensitization and Reprocessing (EMDR) is a comprehensive, trauma-informed therapy that integrates knowledge from neuroscience with mindfulness, cognitive therapy, and body-awareness approaches.
-EMDR Therapy facilitates fundamental change by helping people access their inner resiliency and process previously unhealed traumatic memories so that they no longer have an influence in the present.
+EMDR Therapy is a comprehensive, trauma-informed therapy that integrates knowledge from neuroscience with mindfulness, cognitive therapy, and body-awareness approaches.
+EMDR Therapy facilitates transformational change by helping people access their inner resiliency and process previously unhealed traumatic memories so that they no longer have an influence in the present.
+In addition to healing trauma, EMDR Therapy has been found effective in treating a wide variety of current-day struggles, from depression and anxiety to phobias, public speaking fears, anger, addictions, pain disorders, and sleep difficulties.

-I am a Certified EMDR Therapist and an EMDRIA-Approved Consultant and offer individual and group consultation to therapists seeking to strengthen their EMDR skills and gain certification.
+I am a Certified EMDR Therapist and an EMDRIA-Approved Consultant and offer individual and group consultation to therapists seeking to strengthen their EMDR Therapy skills, gain certification, and deepen their effective use of EMDR Therapy in practice, even beyond certification.
+I am also the Regional Coordinator for EMDR International in the Philadelphia Suburbs, bringing together EMDR Therapists in the area to learn, connect, share trainings, and support one another.

 The expressive arts provide a vehicle for play, self-expression, seeing new perspectives, and creating a vision for positive change.
-I encourage interested clients to experiment in session and between sessions with collage, poetry, painting, photography, journal writing, and other expressive mediums as tools to deepen self-awareness, growth, and insight during the counseling process.
+I encourage interested clients to experiment between sessions with collage, poetry, painting, photography, journal writing, and other expressive mediums as tools to deepen self-awareness, growth, and insight.